 - If the baby is determined to be Rh-negative at birth, an additional dose is not needed

-Additional doses of RhoGAM are indicated when the patient has been exposed to more than 15 ml of Rh-positive red blood cells.
+Additional doses of RhoGAM are indicated when the patient has been exposed to more than 15 mL of Rh-positive red blood cells.
+This may be determined by use of qualitative or quantitative tests for fetal-maternal hemorrhage.

 For complete dosing & administration information, click here for the RhoGAM Full Prescribing Information.